NaziClaus/pleyadaapp/README.md

 java -jar target/sftp-downloader-1.0.0.jar
 ```

-The service checks the SFTP server every minute and downloads the newest file if its modification time is newer than the last downloaded file.
+The service checks the SFTP server every minute and downloads all files whose modification date matches today's date.
+A progress bar is displayed for each file and information about downloaded files is saved in PostgreSQL.
+After every download the service logs a comparison of files on the server versus those already stored locally for the past week.

 ## Importing into IntelliJ IDEA